luiz5navarro1/EngSearch/Q2-FooBaa/README.md

 # FooBaa
 - Problem: print numbers from 1 to 100 on a new line.
 - Input: none.
-- Output: number, "Foo", "Baa" or "FooBaa"
+- Output: number, "Foo", "Baa" or "FooBaa".
 - Conditions:
 + number multiple of 3, print "Foo" instead of number.
 + number multiple of 5, print "Baa" instead of number.